magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Maintenance

-Recent cleanup: removed unused `using` directives in several source files and replaced a small LINQ usage with an equivalent loop to reduce unnecessary dependencies.
-The solution builds after these changes.

 ## Performance (updated)

 Short-run benchmark results (current run) vs initial baseline in `benchmarks-ref/initial-benchmarks.md`.